sensu/sensu-docs/content/sensu-go/5.16/guides/troubleshooting.md

 sensuctl asset info sensu-plugins-disk-checks --format json
 {{< /highlight >}}

-A common filter issue is conflating operating systems with the family they're a part of.
+A common asset filter issue is conflating operating systems with the family they're a part of.
 For example, although Ubuntu is part of the Debian family of Linux distributions, Ubuntu is not the same as Debian.
 A practical example might be: